unseon5470/UnseonChartLib/README.md

 # UnseonChartLib

-This Library can use on environment .NET5.0(WPF)
+This Library can use on environment .NET5.0(WPF)<br/>
-It is not completed project.
+It is not completed project.<br/>
-it's launch target date is 2021-05-21 (Beta, Only including Simple Line Chart)
+it's launch target date is 2021-05-21 (Beta, Only including Simple Line Chart)<br/>